jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-04-matchup/draft/chapter-04.md

 Around ten PM, my phone buzzes.

-**ETHAN:** Merry Christmas Eve.
-My family's dinner was exactly as awkward as expected.
+**ETHAN:** merry christmas eve. my familys dinner was exactly as awkward as expected

-**ME:** That bad?
+**ME:** that bad?

-**ETHAN:** Dad spent twenty minutes lecturing about prep school opportunities.
-Mom asked three times if I'm "focused on priorities."
-Jordan was the only person acting normal.
+**ETHAN:** dad spent twenty minutes lecturing about prep school opportunities. mom asked three times if im "focused on priorities." jordan was the only person acting normal

-**ME:** I'm sorry.
+**ME:** im sorry

-**ETHAN:** It's fine.
-Par for the course with the Prices.
-How's your Christmas?
+**ETHAN:** its fine. par for the course with the hayeses. hows your christmas?

-**ME:** Good.
-Quiet.
-My dad gave me the "does this boy treat you well" speech.
+**ME:** good. quiet. my dad gave me the "does this boy treat you well" speech

-**ETHAN:** What did you say?
+**ETHAN:** what did you say?

-**ME:** That you're acceptable.
+**ME:** that you're acceptable

-**ETHAN:** ACCEPTABLE?
+**ETHAN:** ACCEPTABLE??

-**ME:** I'm paraphrasing.
-I said you make me happy.
+**ME:** im paraphrasing. i said you make me happy

-**ETHAN:** That's better.
-Though "acceptable" is hilarious.
+**ETHAN:** thats better. though "acceptable" is hilarious

-**ME:** My dad's exact words were "that's acceptable."
-It's a ringing endorsement by his standards.
+**ME:** my dads exact words were "thats acceptable." its a ringing endorsement by his standards

-**ETHAN:** I'll take it.
+**ETHAN:** ill take it

 We text for another hour—about Christmas movies and bad holiday music and whether fruitcake is actually cake or some kind of construction material.
-It's easy and comfortable and makes me forget for a while that in ten days he'll be in Michigan and I'll be here.
+It's easy and comfortable and makes me forget for a while that in less than two weeks he'll be in Michigan and I'll be here.

 Before bed, I pull out his Christmas present from where I've hidden it in my closet—a book on the physics of hockey I found at a used bookstore, with notes in the margins from whoever owned it before.
 Inside, I've written: